 Valneva Announces Pricing of €102.9 Million Global Offering of American Depositary Shares and Ordinary Shares

-/EIN News/ -- Saint Herblain (France), September 30, 2022 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA) (the “Company”), a specialty vaccine company, announced today the pricing of 21,000,000 ordinary shares in a global offering to specified categories of investors comprised of a public offering of 375,000 American Depositary Shares (“ADSs”), each representing two ordinary shares, in the United States (the “U.S. Offering”) and a concurrent private placement of 20,250,000 ordinary shares in certain jurisdictions outside of the United States (the “European Private Placement” and together with the U.S. Offering, the “Global Offering”).
+Saint Herblain (France), September 30, 2022 – Valneva SE VALNVLA (the "Company"), a specialty vaccine company, announced today the pricing of 21,000,000 ordinary shares in a global offering to specified categories of investors comprised of a public offering of 375,000 American Depositary Shares ("ADSs"), each representing two ordinary shares, in the United States (the "U.S. Offering") and a concurrent private placement of 20,250,000 ordinary shares in certain jurisdictions outside of the United States (the "European Private Placement" and together with the U.S. Offering, the "Global Offering").

 As a result of excess demand, the Company upsized the issuance from a previously announced anticipated amount of $40 million.
 The aggregate gross proceeds are therefore expected to be approximately €102.9 million, equivalent to approximately $99.9 million based on the exchange rate of €1.00 = $0.9706, the exchange rate reported by the European Central Bank on September 29, 2022, before deducting underwriting commissions and estimated expenses payable by the Company.